Luis Arraez Player Props: Marlins vs. Reds

 Luis Arraez At The Plate

-- Among the qualifying hitters in baseball, he ranks first in batting average, third in on-base percentage, and 46th in slugging.
+- Among the qualifying hitters, he ranks first in batting average, while his on-base percentage ranks third and he is 45th in slugging.

-- Arraez will look to extend his seven-game hitting streak.
-He's batting .261 in his last outings.

-- He has gone deep in 2.8% of his games this season, and 0.7% of his chances at the plate.
+- He has homered in 2.8% of his games this season, and 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.